 Ali Wyne is a policy analyst at the nonprofit, nonpartisan RAND Corporation.

-This commentary originally appeared on Lowy Institute on August 21, 2018.
+This commentary originally appeared on Lowy Institute's Interpreter on August 21, 2018.
 Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.